-Another way that sight impacts on tasting is our interaction with and our assessment of colour.
+Another way that sight impacts upon tasting is our interaction with and our assessment of colour.
 The wine is colourful and colour plays a large impact on how our sense of sight perceives things, the more colourful the food the more flavourful we expect it to be.

-A ripe strawberry is bright red and you therefore expect it to be juicy, sweet and bursting with berry goodness, same goes for a fig, the deeper the colour the more powerful the flavour expectation.
+A ripe strawberry is bright red and you, therefore, expect it to be juicy, sweet and bursting with berry goodness, same goes for a fig, the deeper the colour the more powerful the flavour expectation.

 Colourless food is generally going to be less flavourful, think boiled potatoes, plain pasta, egg whites, these are generally foods that have little flavour.

 There are obviously exceptions to every rule and cheese is the easiest one - though even within the exception colourful cheese is generally more flavourful than colourless cheese - Stilton vs Mozzarella.

 So, there is an automatic association between colour and flavour.

 This has been known by the soft drinks industry for a long time, think of sodas, most of them are brightly coloured, this is done because, if a drink is brightly coloured when we taste it, we think it is sweeter than it actually is.

 By adding colour to lemonade and making it red the manufacturers can add less sugar as our perception will be that it is actually sweeter than it really is.

 This is one of the reasons when we are wine tasting, we don't focus too much on what we see.

 If you spend too much time thinking about what the wine looks like then you will start to make assumptions about how the wine is going to taste.